MediaWiki: Groups and restriction of access

 MediaWiki offers flexibility in creating and defining user groups.
 For instance, it would be possible to create an arbitrary "ninja" group that can block users and delete pages, and whose edits are hidden by default in the recent changes log.
 It is also possible to set up a group of "autoconfirmed" users that one becomes a member of after making a certain number of edits and waiting a certain number of days.
 Some groups that are enabled by default are bureaucrats and sysops.
 Bureaucrats have the power to change other users' rights.
-Sysops have power over page protection and deletion and the blocking of users from editing.
+Sysops have power over page protection, deletion, and the blocking of users from editing.
 MediaWiki's available controls on editing rights have been deemed sufficient for publishing and maintaining important documents such as a manual of standard operating procedures in a hospital.

 MediaWiki comes with a basic set of features related to restricting access, but its original and ongoing design is driven by functions that largely relate to content, not content segregation.
 As a result, with minimal exceptions (related to specific tools and their related "Special" pages), page access control has never been a high priority in core development and developers have stated that users requiring secure user access and authorization controls should not rely on MediaWiki, since it was never designed for these kinds of situations.
 For instance, it is extremely difficult to create a wiki where only certain users can read and access some pages.
 Here, wiki engines like Foswiki, MoinMoin and Confluence provide more flexibility by supporting advanced security mechanisms like access control lists.